weliasg/office-deployment-config/README.md

 This repository contains a `configuration.xml` file used with the Office Deployment Tool (ODT) to perform a customized installation of Microsoft Office.

-The configuration file is designed to install only Word, Excel, and PowerPoint, excluding other apps to optimize disk space and system performance.
+The configuration file is designed to install especific apps, excluding other to optimize disk space and system performance.
 It installs the 64-bit version, uses the Monthly Enterprise update channel, and the Product ID `O365ProPlusRetail` for proper licensing.

 ---